Poor Law Amendment Act 1834: Problematic Consequences

+Opposition

 Charles Dickens' novel Oliver Twist harshly criticises the Poor Law.
 In 1835 sample dietary tables were issued by the Poor law Commissioners for use in union workhouses.
 Dickens details the meagre diet of Oliver’s workhouse and points it up in the famous scene of the boy asking for more.
 Dickens also comments sarcastically on the notorious measure which consisted in separating married couples on admission to the workhouse: "instead of compelling a man to support his family [they] took his family from him, and made him a bachelor! " Like the other children, Oliver was "denied the benefit of exercise" and compelled to carry out the meaningless task of untwisting and picking old ropes although he had been assured that he would be "educated and taught a useful trade."

 In the North of England particularly, there was fierce resistance; the local people considered that the existing system there was running smoothly.
 They argued that the nature of cyclical unemployment meant that any new workhouse built would be empty for most of the year and thus a waste of money.
 However, the unlikely union between property owners and paupers did not last, and opposition, though fierce, eventually petered out.
 In some cases, this was further accelerated as the protests very successfully undermined parts of the Amendment Act and became obsolete.

+Fierce hostility and organised opposition from workers, politicians and religious leaders eventually led to the Amendment Act being amended, removing the very harsh measures of the workhouses to a certain degree.
+The Andover workhouse scandal of the mid-1840s, in which conditions in the Andover Union Workhouse were found to be inhumane and dangerous, prompted investigation by a Commons select committee, whose report commented scathingly on the dysfunctionality of the Poor Law Commission.

+In 1847, Government legislation replaced the Poor Law Commission with a Poor Law Board under much closer government supervision and parliamentary scrutiny.